What isChristian Universalism ?

 Acts 3:21 (NLT): Jesus "must remain in heaven until the time for the final restoration of ALL things, as God promised long ago through the prophets."
 Again, what else could this refer to but the complete restoration of every child of God created in His image to a right relationship with Him?

-of universal restoration and reconciliation cannot be denied (Acts
+restoration and reconciliation cannot be denied (Acts 3:21; Colossians

 In Romans 4:13, he says that God promised "Abraham and his offspring that he would be heir of the world."
 God chose Abraham not for Abraham's sake only, but also that he might inherit the world.
 This is a spiritual inheritance, not physical.
 In verse 17, Paul cites Genesis 17:5: "As it is written, `I have made you the father of many nations."'